Bimfortune12/LITA-CLASS-PROJECT/README.md

  * SQL is a programming Language and aquery language.
  * ALL the RDBMS like MYSQL,POSTGRE SQL.ORACLE, MS ACCESS and SQL SERVER use SQL as their standard database language
  * SQL allows users to query database in a number of ways using English like statement.
- * SQLfollows the following rules:This is not case sensitive.Generally keywords of SQL are written in uppercase.
+ * SQL follows the following rules:This is not case sensitive.Generally keywords of SQL are written in uppercase.
  * Using the SQL staetement,you can perform most of the actions in database.

   * What is the Database: A database is an organised collection of data that is stored and managed in structured way to allow for easy access, retrieval and manipulation.Database store data in structured format using table which composed of rows and columns.

  ### Basic SQL COMMAND